England Football Online

 Kelly's Directory for Essex in 1917, states they are living at 59 Warren Road in Chingford.

-During the war, between 1916 and 1918, Halse served on board the HMS President with the Royal Navy, left on 31 March 1918 to join the Royal Air Force, whilst his wife, Alma, was living at 59 Warren Road.
-He was discharged in 1920.
+At the outbreak of the war, Halse, now a commercial traveller, signed up with the Royal Navy from January 1916 and subsequently served on board the HMS President.
+He left on 31 March 1918 to join the Royal Air Force.
+His wife is living at 59 Warren Road, and Halse is discharged on 30 April 1920.

 According to the 1921 census, Harold J, a professional footballer for Chelsea FC, still married to Alma, and with Winifred, they board with the Harwood family at 1 New Pier Street in Walton-on-the-Naze.